Evidence-Based Well-BeingInvaluable for improving community health and quality of life

 “Health happens in neighborhoods” — Dr. David Erickson

-Evidence-based well-being plays an important role in our communities
+Evidence-based well-being programs play an important role in our communities

 Evidence-based well-being is effective in helping communities with: